Franzininho/Franzino/README.md

 The Franzino board comes with the Arduino UNO bootloader to facilitating the upload process of your scketch.
 You can easily upload your sketch to Franzino board using a USB to Serial converter, following the same steps that are already used to your Arduino UNO board.

-#Characteristics:
+# Characteristics:

--Arduino UNO R3 pinout;
+- Arduino UNO R3 pinout;

--ATmega328P Microcontroller;
+- ATmega328P Microcontroller;

--Power: 7.5 V to 20 V DC;
+- Power: 7.5 V to 20 V DC;

--Protection against reverse polarity of the supply;
+- Protection against reverse polarity of the supply;

--Connector for serial interface connection;
+- Connector for serial interface connection;

--Power on LED;
+- Power on LED;

--LED connected to pin 13 for general porpouse;
+- LED connected to pin 13 for general porpouse;